nodejs/node/doc/api/repl.markdown

  - `ignoreUndefined` - if set to `true`, then the repl will not output the return value of command if it's `undefined`.
 Defaults to `false`.

+ - `writer` - the function to invoke for each command that gets evaluated which returns the formatting (including coloring) to display.
+Defaults to `util.inspect`.

 You can use your own `eval` function if it has following signature:

     function eval(cmd, context, filename, callback) {